A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Experimental results

 \subsection{Test case prioritization}

-Table \ref{tab:apfdandnrpa} and \ref{tab:apfdandnrpa2} show the averages and standard deviations of APFD and NRPA for the eight datasets, using different configurations (i.e., combinations of ranking model, RL framework and algorithm).
-The first column reports different RL algorithms, the second column reports the ranking models followed by four datasets per table (a total of eight datasets).
-Each dataset column is subdivided into the RL frameworks.
-In the rest of this section, we use \textit{[ranking model]-[RL algorithm]-[RL framework]} to refer to RL configurations.
+Tables \ref{tab:apfdandnrpa} and \ref{tab:apfdandnrpa2} show the averages and standard deviations of APFD and NRPA for the eight datasets, using different configurations (i.e., combinations of ranking model, DRL framework, and algorithm).
+The first column reports different DRL algorithms, the second column reports the ranking models followed by four datasets per table (a total of eight datasets).
+Each dataset column is subdivided into the DRL frameworks.
+In the rest of this section, we use \textit{[ranking model]-[RL algorithm]-[RL framework]} to refer to DRL configurations.
 For example, \textit{Pairwise-DQN-KR} corresponds to a configuration of the pairwise ranking model and the DQN algorithm from the Keras-rl framework.
 For each dataset (column), the relative performance rank of configurations in terms of APFD or NRPA are expressed with \circled{n}, where a lower rank indicates better performance.
 Again, we analyze the differences in the results by using Welch’s ANOVA and Games-Howell post-hoc test.